mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 a more secure system MaxScale enforces a stricter security policy than what the server does.

+TLS encryption must be enabled for listeners when they are created.
+For servers, the TLS can be enabled after creation but it cannot be disabled or altered.

 ### `ssl`

 This enables SSL connections when set to true.
 The parameter takes a boolean